MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/notes.md

 ✅ Still flexible enough to execute under normal volatility.

+### Return value not assigned to named return variable in `AaveAdapter::_aaveDivest`

-### No explicit return in ``AaveAdapter::_aaveDivest, when compiled will return 0(because `amountOfAssetReturned` is not initialized, which is not good, check where _aaveDivest is used
+-> No explicit return in ``AaveAdapter::_aaveDivest, when compiled will return 0(because `amountOfAssetReturned` is not initialized, which is not good, check where _aaveDivest is used

 ## Issues - Manual Review